m-a-d-n-e-s-s/madness/src/apps/madqc/doc/index.rst

 3. **Reponse Properties** Learn how to compute HF/DFT response properties.
 See :doc:`usage/response_properties`.
 4. **Calculation Structure** Learn how :code:`madqce` manages calculations and where to find the output files.
 See :doc:`usage/calculation_structure`.
 5. **Interfacing with QCEngine** Learn how to interface with QCEngine.
 See :doc:`usage/qcengine_interface`.
+6. **Property Examples* Learn how to compute specific properties using MADQCEngine.
+See :doc:`usage/property_examples`.

 Navigate through the documentation using the sidebar.
 Each section is designed to help you understand and use MyProject effectively.